anamafla/anamafla/src/pages/blog/how-to-start-testing-your-react-applications/index.en.md

 ###Test

-After we are calling the `test` function which is a method provided by Jest
+After we are calling the `test` function which is a method provided by Jest:

 ```
 test('renders learn react link', () => {